Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/strings.md

 ## Concept

 The term 'String', used in programming to indicate a 'string of characters', first came into regular usage in the mid 1960's, as languages such as Lisp allowed textual data processing to flourish.
-A more general meaning, to order a series of mathematical values, as if beads on a string, dates possibly to the 1930's.

-- We will reframe our existing understanding of Strings in light of our newfound mastery of object-oriented programming.
+- Our aim today is to reframe our understanding of Strings in light of object-oriented programming.

 ---